theogroup/ogroup.net/src/_drafts/the-luxury-of-timepart-2.md

-      We are of the opinion that all brands can innovate and differentiate by developing new ways for customers save, use or increase the control of their personal time. &nbsp;Offering customers to be first to an experience or first to access a new product or service, giving them ways to make the most of their time and even customizing brand interactions to improve customer service and increase the value of the time they spend.
+      We are of the opinion that all brands can innovate and differentiate by developing new ways for customers to save, use or increase the control of their personal time.
+Examples of this, offering customers to be first to an experience or first to access a new product or service, giving them ways to make the most of their time and even customizing brand interactions to improve customer service and increase the value of the time they spend.
 Until we have the ability to travel though time, we only have the precious minutes left to us and in the end, there can be no greater luxury than that.&nbsp;
     single_image:
     quote:
     video: